|Position:||RB / S / CB|

 Donnie Johnson had a terrific senior season for North College Hills.
 He rushed for nearly 3000 yards, and scored 35 TDs.

 Donnie committed to Illinois on June 29, during an unofficial visit.
 He later took an official visit to Penn State on September 1 for the Miami game and was thoroughly impressed.
-Since then, Donnie has favored the Nittany Lions.
-Today, he decided to make his choice public.
+Since then, Donnie has decommitted from Illinois and now favors the Nittany Lions.
+He was, however, scheduled to take an official visit to Illinois during the last weekend of this month.

-To read all LionNews Premium articles, click here, make a selection in the top box, and take advantage of the 5-day free trial.
-Cancel anytime before the 5 days are up and pay nothing.
+Take advantage of the on-going 5-day free trial.
+Cancel anytime before your 5 days are up and pay nothing.
+Click here to try LionNews for free.